mastering-js/masteringjs.io/tutorials/fundamentals/unshift.md

 array; // [[1,2], 3, 4, 5]
 ```

-The correct way is to use the spread `...` operator.
+If you want to unshift the elements of an array, you should use the [spread operator](/tutorials/fundamentals/spread) as shown below.

 ```javascript
 const array = [3, 4, 5];